-The Company identified indicators of impairment in its West Ells CGU primarily due to higher commodity price sensitivity and changing interest rate expectations.
-For the year ended December 31, 2022, the Group recognised a reversal of impairment loss recorded in previous years for the West Ells CGU with the amount of approximately CAD20,028,000.
+For the years ended December 31, 2023 and 2022, the Group assessed West Ells CGU for any indicators of impairment due to higher commodity price sensitivity and changing interest rate expectations.
+Based on the impairment assessment, nil impairment was recognised in profit and loss during the year ended December 31, 2023 (year ended December 2022: reversal of impairment loss of approximately CAD20,028,000).